LostBeard/SpawnDev.BlazorJS/README.md

 ```

 ## WebWorkerService.TaskPool
 WebWorkerService.TaskPool is ready to call any registered service in a background thread.
 If WebWorkers are not supported, TaskPool calls will run in the Window scope.
 The TaskPool settings can be configured when calling AddWebWorkerService().
 By default, no worker tasks are started automatically at startup and the max pool size is set to 1.
+See above example.

 ## WebWorkerService.WindowTask
 Sometimes WebWorkers may need to call back into the Window thread that owns them.
 This can easily be achieved using WebWorkerService.WindowTask.
 If the current scope is a Window it dispatches on the current scope.
 If the current scope is a WebWorker and its parent is a Window it will dispatch on the parent Window's scope.
 Only available in a Window context, or in a WebWorker created by a Window.